An Introduction to Victorian England (1837–1901)

 In 1851 the Great Exhibition was held in London.
 The next two decades and beyond saw a tremendous economic upswing.
 For the first time in history, population growth and economic expansion went hand in hand.

-The idea that Britain’s foreign policy during the period was one of ‘isolation’ is often misunderstood or overestimated.
-As the empire, supposedly ‘acquired in a fit of absence of mind’, expanded, British soldiers in fact fought wars in almost every year of Victoria’s reign.
+The idea that Britain’s foreign policy during the period was one of isolation is often misunderstood or overestimated.
+As the empire expanded, British soldiers in fact fought wars in almost every year of Victoria’s reign.

 London loomed large in the Victorian imagination as a metropolis of vice.
 With its many newspapers, journals, periodicals and circulating libraries, it also became an inspiration for literature (most notably, of course, for the novels of Charles Dickens) as well as a place where it was created and consumed in vast quantities.

-It was also the greatest city and port, not to mention centre of commerce and culture, in the world.
+It was also the greatest city and port in the world, and not to mention centre of commerce and culture, in the world.
 As the seat of the court and of society, it was increasingly a magnet for the rich of Europe, and later North America.

-Georgian and Victorian Britain saw, arguably, more extraordinary intellectual ferment than any previous age since ancient Greece.
+Georgian and Victorian Britain saw, arguably, more extraordinary intellectual progress than any previous age since ancient Greece.
 The advances achieved in science, technology, engineering and medicine were staggering.

 This was an age that changed the way human life was perceived.
-Great scientific leaps precipitated a crisis of religious faith.
+Great scientific leaps often resulted in a crisis of religious faith.
 Yet it was also an age that saw the greatest burst of church building and foundation of charitable institutions since the Middle Ages.

 Victorian culture, particularly its art and architecture, was often rather conservative in its outlook – perhaps understandably.
 This was, after all, a society in the grip of more convulsive, complex and disturbing change than had been experienced by any previous culture in human history.